|

 instead of copying it.
 My new paintings are also based upon drawings

-from Bergen to the North Cape, the most Northern point of Europe,
+Bergen to the North Cape, the most Northern point of Europe, and

 On the invitation of a Dutch art collector who lives in Norway,